FBauch/hello-world/README.md

 # hello-world
-This is just a test repository
+This is just a test repository.
+And it'll be not the last one! :D